rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-31-Introducing-Ruby-Girls-Quito.md

 online education systems, as in my country, many people doesn’t have the resources to attend universities.
 That'll be a [Good Thing] (http://www.catb.org/jargon/html/G/Good-Thing.html).

 Evy: Definitely I would like to code music, I love music!!
-And in fact, there are people who do that... but I would like to learn.
+And in fact, there is people who do that... but I would like to learn it first.

 <br>